dan-leo/masters/thesis/v8/thesis.md

 ## Behavior

+* The application can monitor the status of the module’s connection, registration and PSM state by polling or configuring URCs.
+By monitoring the module status the application can behave more efficiently, depending on the application type.
+For example, the application may want to know when the module goes into Power Save Mode (PSM).

+Register the module to the NB-IoT network before to send or receive any messages.
+Without being registered the module will not be able to send or receive any messages.
+To check the network registration status issue the +CEREG read command.
+The second parameter of the information text response (+CEREG: <mode>,<state>) provides the interested information
+* 0: not registered, not registering
+* 1: registered
+* 2: not registered, but currently in the process to
+* 3: registration denied.
+The application should have a re-try mechanism which does not simply try registration immediately, but has some back-off process
+* 4: unknown
+* 5: registered, roaming

 When the module has started the network search process, poll the +NUESTATS AT command and view the Rx and Tx Time: